Umbranoxio/BeatSaberMultiplayer/README.md

 The beat saber multiplayer plugin is in it's extreme beta phase, most bugs have been squashed, but some definitely still do exist.

+## Notice

+The multiplayer plugin has been disabled until further notice, as I will now be implementing the feature directly into Beat Saber itself (https://twitter.com/BeatSaber/status/1011267998487908353)

+Although, keep an eye on this page, as the plugin may be used in the future for potential early closed beta testing

 ## Features

 * Any user can create a room (password optional) and become a room host